Ak1r4Yuk1/Android-Auto-Xtream-IPTV-Player/README.md

 ## Description
 The Android Auto Xtream IPTV Player (AAPlayer) is an application designed to bring IPTV streaming capabilities to your Android Auto-enabled vehicle.
 It allows users to access their Xtream IPTV services directly from their car's display, providing a seamless and integrated entertainment experience on the go.

+If you wanna support me and my projects: https://paypal.me/akirayuki96

 ## Features
 -   **Android Auto Integration**: Designed to work flawlessly within the Android Auto environment.
 -   **Xtream IPTV Support**: Connects to Xtream IPTV services for live TV, movies, and series.